alvarorm8/Design_Patterns_Modern_CPP/README.md

 The previous sections are all variations of the Factory Method pattern, this is the other type of factories pattern.
 Abstract Factory is explained with the 2 variations of it, the Object Oriented approach and the Functional approach.

+*Assignment*

+The assignment of the section is done.

 ## Section 5 - Prototype

 **Motivation**